 This statement of Policy will be kept under review and any amendments made to it will be brought to the notice of all employees.
-A MAT Health and Safety Statement of Intent will be endorsed by each Headteacher for their school.
+A MAT Health and Safety Statement of Intent will be endorsed by the Executive Headteacher / CEO.
 All employees must be informed of and comply with this Policy as relevant to their role.